Love and hate (psychoanalysis): In the work of Edith Jacobson

-The newborn baby is not able to distinguish the self from others and the relationship with the mother is symbiotic, with the two individuals forming a unique object.
+The newborn baby is not able to distinguish the Self from Others and the relationship with the mother is symbiotic, with the two forming a unique object.
 In this period, the child generates two different images of the mother.
 On one hand there is the loving mother, whose image derives from experiences of love and satisfaction in the relationship with her.
 On the other hand, there is the bad mother, whose image derives from frustrating and upsetting experiences in the relationship.
 Since the child at this stage is unable to distinguish the self from the other, those two opposite images are often fused and confused, rather than distinguished.

 At about six months of age, the child becomes able to distinguish the self from the others.
-He now understands that his mother can be both gratifying and frustrating, and he starts experiencing himself as being able to feel both love and anger.
+The child now understands that the mother can be both gratifying and frustrating, and starts experiencing the self as being able to feel both love and anger.
 This ambivalence results in a vacillation between attitudes of passive dependency on the omnipotent mother and aggressive strivings for self expansion and control over the love object.
-The passive-submissive and active-aggressive behaviour of the child during the pre-oedipal and the early oedipal period is determined by his ambivalent emotional fluctuations between loving and trusting admirations of his parents and disappointed depreciation of the loved objects.
-The ego can use this ambivalence conflicts to distinguish between the self and the object.
-At the beginning, the child tends to turn aggression toward the frustrating objects and libido towards the self.
-Hence, frustration, demands and restrictions imposed by parents within normal bounds, reinforce the process of discovery and distinction of the object and the self.
+The passive-submissive and active-aggressive behaviour of the child during the pre-oedipal and the early oedipal period is determined by ambivalent emotional fluctuations between loving and trusting admirations of the parents, and disappointed depreciation of the loved objects.
+The ego can use these ambivalence conflicts to distinguish between the self and the object.
+At the beginning, the child tends to turn aggression toward the frustrating objects, and libido towards the self.
+Hence frustration, demands and restrictions imposed by parents within normal bounds, reinforce the process of discovery and distinction of the object and the self.

 When early experiences of severe disappointment and abandonment have prevented the building up of un-ambivalent object relations and stable identifications and weakened the child's self-esteem, they may result in ambivalence conflict in adulthood, which in turn causes depressive states.